applebiter/jackdaw/README.md

 JACK2 -- The JACK server must be running on the host machine.

-JackTrip -- JackTrip is not used directly in this code, but it is used to connect all of the PCs on the network already running JACK.
+JackTrip -- JackTrip is optional and not used directly in this code, but it is used to connect all of the PCs on the network already running JACK.
 High-quality, multi- channel audio can be sent selectively between the PCs on the network with very low latency.
 PCs connected with JackTrip and running JACK are able to process